Shwabbaa/cryptopack-docs/docs/source/features/worldgen.rst

 Nether
 **********
 `Incendium <https://stardustlabs.miraheze.org/wiki/Incendium>`_ massively overhauls Nether gameplay with structures and custom items.
-In CryptoCraft, Incendium custom items have been replaced with loot boxes that give you diamonds, enchantments and netherrite.
+In CryptoCraft, Incendium custom items have been replaced with :doc:`loot-boxes` that give you diamonds, enchantments and netherrite.

 Some Incendium structures are extremely difficult and should only be attempted with multiple people or with an inventory full of totems.